-- The Education Program for Immunization Competencies (EPIC), formely known as the Immunization Competencies Education Program (ICEP) provides an overview of the Immunization Competencies for Health Professionals, and aims to improve the skills of Canadian immunization providers and promote safe and competent immunization practices, through an interprofessional learning environment.
+- The Education Program for Immunization Competencies (EPIC) provides an overview of the Immunization Competencies for Health Professionals, and aims to improve the skills of Canadian immunization providers and promote safe and competent immunization practices, through an interprofessional learning environment.

 - The International Meeting on Indigenous Child Health is a biennial conference hosted with the American Academy of Pediatrics for health care providers and researchers who work with children, youth and families in American Indian, Alaska Native, First Nations, Inuit, and Métis communities.